-Security-related outsourcing services.
+Security-related Outsourcing Services.
 We offer services that protect customers' internal network systems from unauthorized, illegal access, such as firewall services and security scan services.
 We also provide secure remote connections to the internal networks.
 We were the first ISP in Japan to provide firewall services, which we introduced in 1994.
+In March, 2017, we started to offer IIJ C-SOC service, which provides one-stop security support for security incident correspondence by implementing a customer-dedicated analysis platform that is linked to our security operation center.

-Network-related outsourcing services.
+Network-related Outsourcing Services.
 We offer various types of Internet-VPN services and router rental services such as IIJ Internet-LAN Service, IIJ SMFsx Service and IIJ Managed VPN PRO Service.
 IIJ SMFsx Service is based on patented technology, the SEIL Management Framework ("SMF") which enables centralized management of network-configuration, administration and maintenance, reducing both configuration and maintenance time and costs for large-scale network construction.

-Server-related outsourcing services.
+Server-related Outsourcing Services.
 We offer services such as web hosting, e-mail hosting, document storage and streaming services.

-Data center-related services.
+Data center-related Services.
 We offer IIJ data center facility services and management and monitoring services.
 Our Internet data center facility services are co-location services which allow companies to house their servers and routers off-site on our premises.
-Our Internet data center facilities are leased from third parties such as NTT Communications and are equipped with robust security systems, 24-hours-a-day non-stop power supplies and fire extinguishing systems, and have earthquake-resistant construction and high-speed Internet connectivity with IIJ backbones.
+Our Internet data center facilities are leased from third parties such as NTT Communications and are equipped with robust security systems, 24-hours-a-day non-stop power supplies and fire extinguishing systems, earthquake-resistant construction, and high-speed Internet connectivity utilizing IIJ backbones.
 We also offer basic monitoring and maintenance services for the equipment.
 This service enhances reliability as we provide 24-hours-a-day monitoring and have specialized maintenance personnel and facilities.
 We offer management and monitoring services tailored to our customers' requirements.